Candidate engagement suite: The different message types

 These messages allow you to update candidates within your vacancies that remain open, but where no update has been made to their record for a specified time period.

-IMPORTANT: Again, we’d only recommend this message was implemented if you are working with idibu as a stand alone product.
-(If you are using idibu inside a CRM, then candidates will receive this update after you have forwarded them to your CRM and started working with them there.
-This is likely to cause confusion and mixed messages being sent via two separate systems.)
+Again, we’d only recommend this message was implemented if you are working with idibu as a stand alone product.
+Otherwise, if you are using idibu inside a CRM, then candidates will receive this update after you have forwarded them to your CRM and started working with them there.
+This is likely to cause confusion, and mixed messages being sent via two separate systems.

 Click the drop down on the right to select the number of days without candidate update that will trigger this message: